If you want to own a large but peaceful fish that is most active at night, you might want to consider the vampire pleco.

 Finally, the pH level of the water should be about 6.5.

 It takes about five years for a Vampire Pleco to reach its full length of ten inches.
 Therefore, when you first buy this fish, you can make do with a 30 – 50 gallon tank.

 As your Vampire Plecos continue to grow, be prepared to get a larger tank – especially if you own two or more of these fish.
 Anywhere between 100 and 200 gallons is the ideal size.

 Newly hatched fry can be kept in a 30-gallon tank until they reach a length of three inches.

-Vampire Pleco are peaceful fish and rarely attack other fish, but they need a lot of space to swim.
+Vampire Pleco is peaceful fish and rarely attacks other fish, but they need a lot of space to swim.
 Their tank mates should be smaller and non-aggressive.